pranavk/pranavk.me/_posts/2012-05-21-blogging-for-hackers.md

 ## Websites to refer for complete documentation.

 So that was the quick overview of jekyll and a motivation to start blogging hacker's way.
+This website is also created using jekyll, I also forked it from bootstrap and then modified it according to my needs.

-Now from this point I don't want to keep yourself stuck to this page only and copy the whole content from the documentation.
+Now from this point I don't want to keep yourself stuck to this page only.
 Surely there are better documentation about creating a successfull blog out there on the Internet.You can go to :

 [Jekyll Boootstrap - A website framework](http://jekyllbootstrap.com)